Learning Hub

 Ride-hailing

-Ride-hailing trips can be reserved Ride-hailing trips can be reserved and paid for via app, using passenger vehicles.
-The owner of the vehicle registers to offer a service through a secured and managed transportation network company (TNC) which provides a flexible and safer service.
+Ride-hailing trips can be reserved and paid for via app, using passenger vehicles.
+The owner of the vehicle registers to offer a service through a secured and managed transportation network company (TNC), which provides a flexible and safer service.
 Examples of ride-hailing providers include Uber and Lyft.

 Electrification

-EVs are increasingly becoming more efficient, delivering higher speeds and are more affordable.
+EVs are increasingly becoming more efficient, delivering higher speeds and more affordability.
 EVs bring a wide range of economic and environmental benefits including reduced fuel costs, fuel consumption, and tailpipe emissions.

 *Source: Air Pollution from Motor Vehicles: Standards and Technologies for Controlling Emissions